wazo-platform/wazo-doc/source/installation/postinstall.rst

 Codecs
 ======

 You should also select default codecs.
-It obviously depends on the telco links, the country, the phones, the usage etc.
+It obviously depends on the telco links, the country, the phones, the usage, etc.
 Here is a typical example for Europe (the main goal in this example is to select *only* G.711 A-Law instead of both G.711 A-Law and G.711 µ-Law by default):

 * SIP : :menuselection:`Services --> IPBX --> General settings --> SIP Protocol --> Signaling`:

-    * Customize codec : activate,
+    * Customize codec : enabled
-    * Disable codec : All
     * Codec list::

         G.711 A-Law